Computationally Efficient Learning of Statistical Manifolds: Algorithms for manifold learning and nearest neighbor searching

 \subsection{Approximate nearest neighbor searching}

 }

 As seen in the previous section, many manifold learning algorithms begin by finding the graph of nearest neighbors.
 A naive way to find this graph is to calculate all pairwise distances between each pair of the input data points.
 This has a complexity of \(O(N^2)\) for \(N\) observations, which is not efficient when the data set is large.
 Although faster algorithms exist for exact nearest neighbors, for very large \(N\) we propose the use of approximate nearest neighbor algorithms.
-Whereas an exact nearest neighbor algorithm will, for a given query point \(x_q\), return the point \(x_{q^*}\) such that \(\delta_{q{q^*}} \leq \delta_{qj}\) for all \(j\neq q^*\), an approximate nearest neighbor algorithm returns a point \(x_{q^\dagger}\) such that \(\delta_{q{q^\dagger}} \leq (1+\varepsilon) \delta_{q{q^*}}\) for some tolerance level \(\varepsilon > 0\) ( \hyperlink{ref-Arya1998-bv}{Arya et al. 1998}).
-This is illustrated in Figure \ref{fig:ann}.
+Whereas an exact nearest neighbor algorithm will, for a given query point \(x_q\), return the point \(x_{q^*}\) such that \(\delta_{q{q^*}} \leq \delta_{qj}\) for all \(j\neq q^*\), an approximate nearest neighbor algorithm returns a point \(x_{q^\dagger}\) such that \(\delta_{q{q^\dagger}} \leq (1+\varepsilon) \delta_{q{q^*}}\) for some tolerance level \(\varepsilon > 0\) \citep{Arya1998-bv}.
+This is illustrated in \autoref{fig:ann}.
 This definition can be generalized to \(K\)-nearest neighbors.
 Since our objective is to find the \(K\) nearest neighbor graph, our query points are the points in the original sample.
 So the nearest neighbor of each \(x_q\) will be \(x_q\) itself.
 This is disregarded and we search for \(K+1\) nearest neighbors.

-\hyperlink{ref-Aumuller2020-nk}{Aumüller, Bernhardsson, and Faithfull} ( \hyperlink{ref-Aumuller2020-nk}{2020}) developed a benchmark tool\footnote{available at \url{http://ann-benchmarks.com/}.} and evaluated a number of contemporary approximate nearest neighbor searching methods.
-Among these methods, Annoy and HNSW are the most competitive ones, therefore, we consider these algorithms in our study.
-Furthermore, since Annoy is a tree-based method and HNSW is a graph-based method, there is one algorithm from each large class of ANN algorithms.
-Finally, we will also use k-d trees since this is one of the most widely used algorithms for (approximate) nearest neighbor search.
+\citet{Aumuller2020-nk} developed a benchmark tool\footnote{available at \url{http://ann-benchmarks.com/}.} and evaluated a number of contemporary approximate nearest neighbor searching methods, among which Annoy is one of the competitive methods.
+We will also use k-d trees since this is one of the most widely used algorithms for (approximate) nearest neighbor search.
 In addition, k-d trees also allow for the special case of exact nearest neighbor search through appropriate selection of the tuning parameters, thus easily allowing us to isolate the effect of using approximate nearest neighbors in manifold learning algorithms.
-We now briefly describe the approximate nearest neighbor algorithms used in our evaluation, namely, k-d trees, Annoy, and HNSW.
+We now briefly describe the approximate nearest neighbor algorithms used in our evaluation, namely, k-d trees and Annoy.

 \hypertarget{k-d-trees}{